Đa Bút culture

 The Đa Bút culture (5000–1000 BCE) is the name given to a period of the early Neolithic Age in Vietnam, after the name of the site in Vĩnh Lộc district.
-The Đa Bút site was excavated in the 1930s by :fr:Étienne Patte, and is a neolithic cemetery distinguished by shell middens.
+The Đa Bút site was excavated in the 1930s by :fr:Étienne Patte, and is a Neolithic cemetery distinguished by shell middens.
 The site has recently been carbon-dated to 5000 BC.
 The people at the site were hunter-gatherers, and fishermen, with evidence of farming both of livestock and paddy rice.
 Other studies have given the site a slightly later date and found no evidence of food production.

+The site is relevant to the two-layer hypothesis, as it is earliest culture in the region to the post-date the Hoabinhian culture, and therefore mark the beginning of the second layer.